Frequently

 House Bill 22-1104 encourages transmission providers to enter contracts with public entities and/or private landowners to construct and maintain public recreational trails (powerline trails) along transmission corridors.
 Xcel Energy already works with local governments, parks departments and landowners to facilitate and allow the construction of trails under powerlines where the co-existence of the trail is welcomed by the landowners and consistent with the surrounding land uses.
 The intent of the bill is to raise awareness of the opportunities to construct recreational trails throughout the state.

 House Bill 22-1104 does not require a powerline trail within transmission corridors.
-Under the new law, Xcel Energy is required to consider trails within the Colorado’s Power Pathway corridor and notify local governments of the potential for a powerline trail.
+Under the new law, Xcel Energy is required to consider trails within Colorado’s Power Pathway corridor and notify local governments of the potential for a powerline trail.
 Xcel Energy already works with local governments, parks departments and landowners to facilitate and allow the construction of trails under powerlines where the co-existence of the trail is welcomed by the landowners and consistent with the surrounding land uses.
 The intent of the bill by its sponsors is to raise awareness of the opportunities to construct recreational trails throughout the state.
 The entity owning and constructing the trail will likely be required to carry insurance for the trail and its use.

 Under HB 22-1104, the entity owning and constructing the trail is required to carry insurance for the trail and its use, not the landowner.

-Additionally, generation developers may be able to build projects that otherwise were idle due to lack of transmission access to market and/or transmission constraints.
+Additionally, other renewable energy generation developers may be able to build projects that otherwise were idle due to lack of transmission access to market and/or transmission constraints.
 Generation projects may provide economic development through increased jobs associated with construction and local tax-based revenue associated with land usage, not to mention payments to existing landowners.

 Metropolitan areas of the state will have increased access to renewable generation to serve area load and meet the goals of specific retail and wholesale customers and local communities.